 Coffee grounds

-Coffee grounds can be disposed of in rubbish bins in the ACT.
-However, there are many options that offer better environmental outcomes such as composting or worm farming.
-Coffee grounds cannot go in ACT green waste bins.
+Coffee grounds should be placed in your general waste bin.
+However, there are more options that offer better environmental outcomes such as composting or worm farming.
+Coffee grounds cannot go in ACT recycling or green garden waste bins.

 Disposal options